Jackstone92/Lectures/Algorithms and Data Structures/1Pseudocode.md

 Variables in pseudocode do not need to be declared

 ### Vertical space
-Statements separated by vertical space happen in sequence
+Statements separated by vertical space happen in sequence:
 ```
 x <- 1
 y <- x